 This series, the Magic of Everyday Moments, shows how babies develop through play.
 Play is how children test their ideas and learn new skills.

 No resources have been added to this section yet.
 However, new resources are added frequently!

 This article is available for free on NAEYC’s website and offers an evidence-based approach to sharing information with parents and families about the importance of play in learning and development.

 Games help make movement fun.
 Play and laughter can help develop friendship while encouraging physical fitness.
 Consider each child’s abilities, and encourage all children to play by adapting games for children with special needs.
-Also in Spanish and Polish.

 Parents can provide interesting situations and objects to encourage a blind baby’s exploration and play.

 Play is vital for children’s physical health as well as their mental health and cognitive development.
 This booklet provides ideas for many ways for families to play indoors.

 Young children are learning that sometimes, sharing toys and supplies is not helpful.
 Adults can support them with simple explanations, visual supports, and practice.